Teacher for Learning

 How do you make something as meaningful as possible?
 Well, use your imagination.
 You’ll probably start by copying and pasting the nugget.
 Or if you’re feeling very multimedia inclined, read your nugget aloud and make an audio file.
 From there, consider hyperlinks, illustrations, video clips, animated gifs, screenshots, whatever.
 Make the experience as rich and interesting as you can.

-Obviously, one of the main goals of this assignment is to get you to read carefully and respond to them imaginatively.
+Obviously, one of the main goals of this assignment is to get you to read carefully and respond imaginatively.
 Your work with “nuggets” should be both fun and in earnest.
 It should demonstrate your own deep engagement and stimulate deep engagement for your reader as well.

 Now it’s time to put it together considering your own teaching philosophy.
 What is your metaphor for teaching and learning?